paulsubarna/Chronoberg/cl_methods/README.md

-# Implementation for Continual Learning Methods EWC and LoRA.
+# Implementation for Continual Learning Methods EWC, LoRA, and Sequential Training.

-This folder contains the implementation for EWC and LoRA.
+This folder contains the implementation for EWC, LoRA and Sequential Training.

 ## Code Structure